 Now, if $\Gamma_s$ were not dominant, there would be an irreducible component $\Gamma$ of $\Gamma_s$ with non-dominant projection to both factors.
 This could only occur if there were a $1$-dimensional set in $C \times D$ with $1$-dimensional $\pi_1$-fibers.
 But since $C$ contains no lines, the set with $1$-dimensional $\pi_1$-fibers consists only of $(c, q)$ such that $c \in C_\infty$ and $[q] = t(c)$.
 Thus $\Gamma_s$ is dominant, and since each component has dominant projections, the projections are generically finite by a dimension count.
 This shows that $\Gamma_s$ is a dominant rational correspondence.
 Since $S$ is a symmetric relation, so is $s$, proving self-adjointness.

-Finally, the fact that $s$ is $(d-1)$-to-$(d-1)$ follows from the B\'ezout's theorem argument above.
+Finally, the fact that $s$ is $(d-1)$-to-$(d-1)$ follows from B\'ezout's theorem, as above.
 (2) Immediate.
 (3) The existence of such curves in $\Gamma_s$ is immediate from Definition \ref{def_secant}; they are contractions since $C_0$ is irreducible.
 To see that these are all the contractions, let $(c, q) \in C \times D$.
-If $(c', q') \in C \times D$ is not of the form $c' = c_\infty$ and $[q'] = t(c')$, then the fiber of $\Gamma_S$ above $\pi_{2}^{-1}(c',q')$ is parametrized by the unique line of direction $[q']$ through $c'$.
-By assumption $C_0$ contains no lines, so there are finitely many intersection points by Bezout's theorem.
+If $(c', q') \in C \times D$ is not of the form $c' = c_\infty$ and $[q'] = t(c')$, then the fiber of $\Gamma_S$ above $\pi_{2}^{-1}(c',q')$ is parametrized by the unique line of slope $[q']$ through $c'$.
+By assumption $C_0$ contains no lines, so there are finitely many intersection points by B\'ezout's theorem.
 (4) Immediate from (1) and (3), since expansions are contractions of the adjoint correspondence. \end{proof}

 Now we define a second correspondence $r$ on $C \times D$ that carries out reflection.
 The construction is closely related to that of $s$, but with some minor differences.